Noe Zhordania: Early career

 Clashes between the workers and the army took place on 1 May 1901.
 Many activists became targets of the police and Noe Zhordania being one of them.
 Trying to save himself, he decided to flee to Europe on the grounds of health problems and borrowed 300 rubles from David Sarajishvili.
 Shortly afterwards he was arrested in Kutaisi, where he was given charges after eight months in prison and then transferred first to Tbilisi, and later to Metekhi.
 He was charged with the crime of being involved with the illegal activities of the social-democratic party, even though Kvali was considered to be a legal newspaper.
 During his imprisonment Zhordania started to read other literature, like Shakespeare and Hugo.
 In 1902, Zhordania strongly condemned the merge between the Georgian Social-Democratic organization and the Russian Social-Democratic Party.

 In June 1902 Zhordania was released from prison and moved to Lanchkhuti before the final verdict from the St. Peterburg police.
 At this time in the region there was an active Guria peasant movement, led by the Social Democrats.
 During the mass arrests Zhordania was taken and put in prison, where he met other 200 Gurians and Noe Khomeriki.
 Later he was transferred from Kutaisi to Poti, and forced in exile in Ganja, where he lived under police custody.
 However, he was still illegally involved in the party conferences.
 He wrote a draft of the party program during a conference held in Tbilisi in 1902.
-Meanwhile, the St. Petersburg police informed Zhordania that his final verdict was to be exiled in the Vitki Province for 3 years.
-Zhordania escaped in Batumi, where he hid for 10 days in a secret flat, before fleeing to England with a ferry.
+Meanwhile, the St. Petersburg police informed Zhordania that his final verdict was to be exiled to the Vyatka Governorate for 3 years.
+Zhordania escaped to Batumi, where he hid for 10 days in a secret flat, before fleeing to England with a ferry.
 The ferry captain did not assist political refugees, so he was told that Zhordania was a military deserter.